greenm01/vb4x/docs/ec4x_specs.md

 **Tax Rate**: The tax rate that applies to all of your colonies.
 Setting the tax rate above 65% will result in a negative impact to your prestige as a ruler, and slow population growth.

-**House Treasury**: The total sum of NCV collected from colonies is transfered to the House treasury at the beginning of each month (turn).
+**House Treasury**: The total sum of NCV collected from colonies is transferred to the House treasury at the beginning of each month (turn).
 Unspent SATs from each turn rollover and earn 2% interest from *the galactic banking cabal that controls the layer two Lightning channels*.

 **Industrial Units (IU)**: The house may invest in the planetary industry of each colony.
 IUs may be placed on Small colonies (D1 class planets) or larger.
 IU invested above 50% of the planet's PU will be donated to the colony and increase House prestige.